A Ransom

 Are There Few?

 When Christ was asked, “Are there few that be saved?”
-(Lk 13:23), He didn’t answer directly; perhaps the question is too vague to answer meaningfully with a simple Yes or No.
+(Lk 13:23), He didn’t answer directly; perhaps the question is too significant to answer with a simplistic Yes or No.

-The question is indeed fascinating, seeking a ball-park percentage of how many people will ultimately find eternal life.
-Why is this relevant?
-If the percentage is relatively high, say 7 or 8 out of 10, we might relax and coast a bit, thinking as long as we’re better than those around us, we’re good to go.
-But if the odds are 1 in 10,000 it’s another matter entirely, that’s a wake-up call to diligently make our election sure (2Pe 1:10), to work out our own salvation with fear and trembling.
+What is a reasonable estimate of how many will make it to Heaven?
+If it’s 7 out of 10 we might not panic, figuring we’re better than most.
+But if it’s more like 1 in 10,000 … well that’s a wake-up call to make our election sure (2Pe 1:10), to work out our own salvation with fear and trembling.
 (Php 2:12)

-Christ’s reply is indeed sobering: “Strive to enter in at the strait gate: for many, I say unto you, will seek to enter in, and shall not be able.”
-(Lk 13:24) The implication from the remaining context is that very few will make it to Heaven; many, thinking they have a personal relationship with Christ (25-26), will be turned away, much to their own surprise, consternation and horror.
-(27-28) Even many who call Christ Lord and think they’re doing great things for Him will be cast out because they didn’t do God’s will; He never knew them.
+Christ’s reply is not the least bit comforting: “Strive to enter in at the strait gate: for many, I say unto you, will seek to enter in, and shall not be able.”
+(Lk 13:24) The implication is very few will make it to Heaven (Mt 7:14); many, thinking they have a personal relationship with Christ (Lk 13:25-26), will be turned away, much to their own consternation and horror.
+(27-28) Even many who call Christ Lord and think they’re doing great work for Him will be cast out because they didn’t do God’s will; He never knew them.
 (Mt 7:21-23)

-Christ is warning us to diligently seek salvation, to earnestly lay hold on eternal life (1Ti 6:12) and ensure our lives reflect what accompanies salvation.
-(He 6:9) It’s exactly what we’d expect Him to say if the odds we’ll make it — if we’re the least bit careless or nonchalant about it — are slim to none.
-He’s telling us to pursue Him and eternal life as our top priority, to let nothing stand in our way.
+Christ is warning us to diligently seek salvation, to earnestly lay hold on eternal life with all our might (1Ti 6:12) and ensure beyond any doubt that our lives reflect the reality of divine salvation.
+(He 6:9) It’s exactly what we’d expect Him to say when the odds we’ll make it are slim to none if we’re the least bit negligent.
+(He 2:3) He’s telling us to pursue Him and eternal life as our top priority, to leave no stone unturned, leaving nothing to chance, and to let nothing get in our way or distract us.
 (Mt 18:8)

-Does God give us any indication elsewhere in scripture that the odds any random soul is eternally safe are extremely slim?
-Consider the ante-diluvian population, which may very well have exceeded 100 billion at the time of the Great Flood, of which only eight souls were saved.
-(1Pe 3:20) The remnant of the elect is evidently so small even in this present age John tells us the whole world is immersed in wickedness (1Jn 5:19); the percentage of the elect is evidently negligible, dust on the scale of humanity.
+Does God give us any further indication that the odds any particular soul is safe are extremely slim?
+Consider the ante-diluvian population, where only eight souls were saved (1Pe 3:20) out of perhaps 100 billion.
+In this present age, the remnant is evidently so small John says the whole world lies in wickedness (1Jn 5:19); the percentage is evidently negligible, dust on the scales of humanity.

-Could it actually be that most people will spend their entire lives and never know a single soul that’s truly going to Heaven?
-That even the most fervently religious may only get to meet a tiny handful of saints?
-Though we’re never given the precise percentage, it’s evidently like comparing .0001% with .000001%, tiny vs very tiny.
+Could it be that most people will spend their entire lives and never know a single soul that’s actually going to Heaven?
+That even the most devoted among us may only encounter a tiny handful of saints?

-Of course, we dare not claim to know for sure who’s in or out; only God knows the heart; but we should evidently be willing to pursue Heaven all on our own if need be, not intimidated or dissuaded if no one else seems to feel the urgency, or if we aren’t getting any meaningful help from others along the way.
+Of course, we dare not claim to know for sure who’s in or out; thankfully, only God knows the heart.
+But we should be willing to pursue Heaven all on our own, undaunted even if no one else seems to care or have any clue about it.
 We’re only responsible for making our own election sure.
-Since God Himself tells us to do so (Is 55:6-7), we can count on Him to show us the way.
+Since God Himself tells us to do so (Is 55:6-7), we should, confident He will show us the way.
 (He 11:6)

 articles ♦ blog